 While the difference between 157 and 160 may seem insignificant, these few points can influence the entire trajectory of your career—your LSAT score is that important!

-This three-point increase can take you from the 67th percentile to the 77th, which can get you into higher-ranking schools that offer more resources and employment prospects.
+This three-point increase can take you from the 65th percentile to the 75th, which can get you into higher-ranking schools that offer more resources and employment prospects.
+If you’re wondering how to improve your score, read on to find your answers!

 Here are tips on how to do well on the LSAT to help you increase your score.

-Before you begin your LSAT prep, it’s essential you spend time researching the best resources to use.
+Before you begin your LSAT prep, you must spend time researching the best resources to use.
 Do not only rely on the internet!
 You will be bombarded with numerous courses, prep books, and videos, all claiming to have the perfect LSAT tips to ace your exam.

-While this will be a good place to start, you should also reach out to previous test-takers or law students, your pre-law advisors, or other students planning to take the LSAT.
+While this will be a good place to start, you should also reach out to previous test-takers, law students, pre-law advisors, or other students planning to take the LSAT.
 Focus on the quality of these resources rather than the quantity.

-It might seem effective to go through several resources to learn multiple strategies in order to tackle the exam, but the majority of strategies in these books are very similar.
+It might seem practical to review several resources to learn multiple strategies for tackling the exam, but the majority of strategies in these books are very similar.

-You should also choose resources that go beyond simply explaining how to answer common question types, and choose ones that provide you with actual hacks to cut on time or find your answer easier!
+You should also choose resources beyond simply explaining how to answer common question types and select ones that provide you with actual hacks to cut on time or find your answer easier!
 Here are some fan-favorite prep books:

 Try to use a diverse range of resources to best suit your learning styles.
-For instance, while prep books can be helpful in learning popular question types, seeing how these questions are answered through video explanations can give you better insight into how to answer and diagram them most efficiently.
+For instance, while prep books can help you learn popular question types, seeing how these questions are answered through video explanations can give you better insight into how to respond and diagram them most efficiently.

-When trying to improve your LSAT score, it’s essential to have realistic expectations of how long it’ll take!
-The LSAT is unlike any other exam you’ve written and will require adequate preparation to master.
+When improving your LSAT score, you must have realistic expectations of how long it’ll take!
+Unlike any other exam you’ve written, the LSAT will require adequate preparation to master.

-As such, you should only embark on this journey if you’re serious about dedicating a significant amount of time and effort to studying.
-You should give yourself at least three months to study and extra time to retake the exam.
+As such, you should only embark on this journey if you’re serious about dedicating time and effort to studying.
+You should give yourself at least three months to research and extra time to retake the exam.

 This also means eliminating distractions!
 Here are some tips on how to be an engaged student: